ddoeppner/ONE-Record/working_draft/API/IATA-1R-API-Specification.md

 A User of a Logistics Object is anyone other than the Owner and who has access to the Logistics Object.
 Most likely the User will have a role in the logistics & transport of the consignment.
 The User may be external, from another company than the Owner, or internal from the same company but with a different function within that company.

 *In a publisher-subscriber scenario, the User of a Logistics Object is also referred to as `Subscriber`.
-In an access delegation scenario, the User of a Logistics Object is also referred to as the `Requestor` or `Delegatee`.
+In an access delegation scenario, the User of a Logistics Object is also referred to as the `Requestor` or `Delegate`.
 In a PATCH scenario, the User of a Logistics Object is also referred to as the `Requestor`.*

 ## Overview: ONE Record API features